h3llo-wor1d/Code-Mod-Template/README.md

 - Hot reloading will not work unless you take the care to set up a symlink yourself.

 ## Editing the template

+Make sure the root folder for your mod is renamed to have a unique name that represents your mod.

 Rename the `Source/FujiCodeMod.csproj` file to match the name of your mod.

 Inside the csproj file, we recommend that you set the `AssemblyName` property to the name/ID of your mod.